gyani-codes/FOPID-tuner-using-GA/README.md

 # FOPID-tuner-using-GA
 A fractional order PID controller is tuned using genetic algorithm , to control the speed of DC motor
+1. GA folder contains the code.
+2. Results and Screenshot folder contains the scrrenshots of tuning and results.
+3. Simulink_Models contains the simulink model

 # Steps for running the Project